 What is a software development plan?

-The software development plan provides details of how the project requirements will be turned into working software.
-It covers planning, ideation, development, documentation, deployment, launch, and often maintenance.
+Before we get into exactly how to draft a software development plan, let’s align on exactly _what _it is.
+A software development plan outlines how the project requirements will be turned into working software.
+It covers planning, ideation, development, documentation, deployment, launch, and maintenance details.

-- Which teams and resources will be responsible?
+- Which teams and resources will be involved?

 - Who are the key stakeholders?